 \subsection{Program Repair}

-This category denotes the task to fix the identified software bugs.
-The high frequency of repair related studies can be attributed to the close relationship between this task and the source code.
-With their advanced natural language processing and understanding capabilities, LLM are well-equipped to process and analyze source code, making them an ideal tool to perform code-related tasks such as fixing bugs.
+This category denotes the task of fixing the identified software bugs.
+The high frequency of repair-related studies can be attributed to the close relationship between this task and the source code.
+With their advanced natural language processing and understanding capabilities, LLM are well-equipped to process and analyze source code, making them an ideal tool for performing code-related tasks such as fixing bugs.

 There have been template-based \cite{jiang2018shaping}, heuristic-based \cite{wen2018contextaware}, and constraint-based \cite{xiong2017precise,xuan2017nopol} automatic program repair techniques.
 And with the development of deep learning techniques in the past few years, there have been several studies employing deep learning techniques for program repair.
-They typically adapt deep learning models to take a buggy software program as input and generate a patched program.
-They would build a neural network model from a training set, and learns the relations between the buggy code and corresponding fixed code.
+They typically adopt deep learning models to take a buggy software program as input and generate a patched program.
+Based on the training data, they would build a neural network model that learns the relations between the buggy code and the corresponding fixed code.
 Nevertheless, these techniques still fail to fix a large portion of bugs, and they typically have to generate hundreds to thousands of candidate patches and take hours to validate these patches to fix enough bugs.
-Furthermore, the deep learning based program repair models need to be trained with huge amount of labeled training data (typically pairs of buggy and fixed code), which is time- and effort- consuming to collect the high quality dataset.
+Furthermore, the deep learning based program repair models need to be trained with huge amounts of labeled training data (typically pairs of buggy and fixed code), which is time- and effort-consuming to collect the high-quality dataset.
 Subsequently, with the popularity and demonstrated capability of the LLMs, researchers begin to explore the LLMs for program repair.